 Visit Casa Silva for a tour, tasting, and lunch.
-Now in its fifth generation as a family-run winery, Casa Silva strives to be a leader and innovator in a new generation of premium wines in Chile while maintaining a lifestyle which honors the people, traditions, and environment of the Colchagua Valley.
+Now in its fifth generation as a family-run winery, Casa Silva strives to be a leader and innovator in a new generation of premium wines in Chile while maintaining a lifestyle that honors the people, traditions, and environment of the Colchagua Valley.

 The Colchagua Valley is emerging as the king of Chilean reds, and today’s winery visits can undoubtedly demonstrate the quality of wines coming from Colchagua, particularly Carménère, Syrah, and Malbec.
 This morning, make the short 3-minute drive by car to Estampa Winery for a tour and tasting.
 With a rich history dating back over a century, Estampa is the first winery in Chile dedicated to ensemblaje (blend) wines.
-The winery was designed by local architect Claudio Blanco and features a swooping, avant-garde design, which houses cutting-edge winemaking equipment.
+The winery was designed by local architect Claudio Blanco and features a swooping, avant-garde design that houses cutting-edge winemaking equipment.

 From here, hop on your bikes and pedal to the family-run Viu Manent winery.
-Founded in 1935 by the Viu family, their core philosophy is centered around attention to detail, respect for the environment, and finding the balance between honoring history and tradition, and embracing innovation and modernity as they lead to excellence in their wines.
+Founded in 1935 by the Viu family, their core philosophy is centered around attention to detail, respect for the environment, and finding the balance between honoring history and tradition and embracing innovation and modernity as they lead to excellence in their wines.
 Horse-drawn carriage rides around the property are a highlight.
-Enjoy a tour, tasting and delicious lunch here.
+Enjoy a tour, tasting, and delicious lunch here.

 Your last stop of the day is at Neyen de Apalta Winery, which focuses all its production on one Bordeaux-style blend from 115-year-old Carménère vines.
 Neyen is the perfect blend of tradition and modernity, founded by the Rojas family in 2002 on the site of one of the area’s pioneering 19th-century wineries.

 Return and spend the night at Hotel Santa Cruz.